 It’s the core of every good recruiting effort…the single thing that can determine whether you get the prospect, or lose them to a competitor.

 Asking the right ones, the right way, at the right time.
 When you get right down to it, questions drive successful recruiting efforts.
-Everything else – all those “exciting” brochures, all those tantilizing one page letters – don’t measure up to really effective questions.
+Everything else – all those exciting brochures, all those tantilizing one page letters – don’t measure up to really effective questions.
+Like the ones we talk about in our two recruiting guides for college coaches.

-To help you kick off a successful year of recruiting, I wanted to give you a few of the right kinds of questions you can ask your prospects as you head into the busy Fall recruiting season.
+To help you kick off a successful year of recruiting, I wanted to give you a few of the right kinds of questions you can ask your prospects right away.
 See if you can incorporate these into your recruiting conversations:

 1. The Who Question